oneluckypic/national-parks/the-utah-loop.md

 The shuttles will be running starting March 10th.
 Plan to get to the park early so that you can get parking.
 I think we arrived just after 8am and got one of the last parking spots.
 First shuttle leaves 7am.
 See [Zion Canyon Shuttle System](https://www.nps.gov/zion/planyourvisit/zion-canyon-shuttle-system.htm).

+We stealth camped in a park in Kanab, UT and we stayed on BLM land on the south west side of the park (was a little sketchy out there), probably wouldn't do it in a tent.

 ### 5.1 West Rim Trail to Scout Lookout (optional Angel's Landing w/ Permit)

 Permits are now required from Scout's Lookout to Angel's Landing.
 However, even the hike up to Scout's Lookout is worth it.